 Add a property to your entity by selecting the + sign (1) and filling out the name (2), type (3), maximum length (4) and selecting “Create” (5).
 The UI (user interface) changes dynamically when the type changes.

-Select a single entity property to see its the attributes in the right column (1).
+What if I want to edit a property?
+How is that done?
+Select a single entity property to see the attributes in the right column (1).

 Add parameters to your function or action by selecting the “+” sign (1), entering a name (2), and selecting the type (3).
 Select “Create” (4).

-There are Annotations within the CSDL file that are not shown visually; don’t remove them from the file.
+Gotcha #1: There will be Annotations within the CSDL file that are not shown visually; don’t remove them from the file.

 Let’s define a new navigation property between Contacts and Opportunities to show a relationship.
 Look here for more information about navigation properties.